HOME, PAPERS, TALKS, BIOGRAPHICAL, PERSONAL, RECOMMENDATIONS, MUSINGS, FAQ

 There are thee major components to creating your own website: content, hosting, and naming.
 You will have several options in each of these areas, and your choice will affect the appearance and cost of your site.
-If you want your own domain name (e.g. something like sitename.com, or familyname.us) and your site will not get major traffic (most personal sites will not unless you post big files), then the simplest and least expensive option is to go with Directnic.
-If you don't need your own name and can tolerate long URL's like http://www.yourisp.net/~yourusername/pagename.html, then check with your ISP as they may already provide you with space for your web site.
-All of these options are discussed below.
+If you want your own domain name (e.g. something like sitename.com, or familyname.us) and your site will not get major traffic (most personal sites will not unless you post big files), then the two best and inexpensive services to consider are 1 and 1 Internet or Directnic (I will discuss the tradoff's between the two later - see hosting).
+If you don't need your own name and can tolerate long URL's like:

 Hosting